Lacunary sequences whose reciprocal sums represent all rational numbers in an interval: Introduction

-Reference \cite{EG80} suggests that a potential motivation to ask the above question comes from the notion of a \emph{a reciprocal basis for the rationals} (introduced by Wilf in \cite{W61}), which is a set of positive integers for which every positive rational can be written as a finite sum of reciprocals of its elements.
-For example, Graham \cite[\S4]{G64c} showed that any set containing all large enough primes and squares is such a reciprocal basis, while Erd\H{o}s and Stein \cite{ES63} showed that for any positive sequence $(s_i)_{i=1}^{\infty}$ such that $\sum_i 1/s_i$ diverges, a reciprocal basis $(n_i)_{i=1}^{\infty}$ exists satisfying $n_i\geqslant s_i$ for all $i$.
+Erd\H{o}s and Graham \cite{EG80} suggested that a potential motivation to ask the above question comes from the notion of a \emph{reciprocal basis for the rational numbers} (introduced by Wilf in \cite{W61}), which is a set of positive integers for which every positive rational number can be written as a finite sum of reciprocals of its elements.
+For example, Graham \cite[\S4]{G64} showed that any set containing all large enough primes and squares is such a reciprocal basis, while Erd\H{o}s and Stein \cite[Theorem 4]{ES63} showed that for any positive sequence $(s_i)_{i=1}^{\infty}$ such that $\sum_i 1/s_i$ diverges, a reciprocal basis $(n_i)_{i=1}^{\infty}$ exists satisfying $n_i\geqslant s_i$ for all $i$.